xylix/lean-site-template/README.md

 To change the file, hit the pencil icon near the top-right of the page.
 Change the placeholder values to whatever applies to your group.
 If you need an example to follow, see the [example config.toml file](https://github.com/rtcharity/lean-site-template/blob/master/example-config.toml) as a guide.
 If you need multilanguage support, be sure to read the [**Multilanguage Support** section](https://github.com/rtcharity/lean-site-template/blob/master/README.md#multilanguage-support) below.

 When you're done, commit your changes (the big green button at the bottom of the edit page).
 ‘Commit’ is the equivalent of ‘apply’ or ‘save’ in GitHub terms.
+As a reminder, you should be able to see your changes live at https://YOUR-USERNAME.github.io/lean-site-template/ within a couple minutes of each commit.

 #### Editing the written content